whitekb/grpc-field-test/README.md

 # GRPC field test on Google cloud

 ## Intention

-This project is meant to get a first look at the GRPC support on Google Cloud.
+This project is meant to be a simple benchmark of Google Cloud Enpoints and their GRPC support.
-Especially the capabilities of the GRPC support of Google Cloud endpoints and the Extensible Service Proxy (ESP) are of interest.
-Ideally after going through this project you developed an understanding what Google Cloud can provide you out-of-the-box for GRPC API's and their management and operation.
+Ideally at the end we have an API which could be published to the world (incl. the business side like payment plans).
+Topics that should be covered:
+- deplyoment of the API
+- basic security (TLS, use of API keys)
+- multi-tenancy (with self sign-on)
+- public API documentation

 ## References